Arizona, the desert state of the USA, most commonly known as the “Copper State,” is famous for its Saguaro Cacti and abundant minerals.

 Here, you will find many hotels and campgrounds where you can stay around Grand Canyon Village.
 At the same time, you explore the amazing attractions at the park and surrounding areas.
 It can take anywhere from 1 to 3 days to experience everything at the Grand Canyon, after which you can head back to Sedona, or continue your journey around the southwest.

 Although Arizona is known for its arid climate, this incredible US road trip from Sedona to the Grand Canyon South Rim is breathtakingly beautiful.
-And while the scenic drive is almost 2.5 hours, you can extend it by visiting the many stops along the way, including swimming holes, picnic spots, wildlife, and adventure parks.
+While the scenic drive is only around 2.5 hours, you can extend it by visiting the many stops along the way, including swimming holes, picnic spots, wildlife, and adventure parks.

 We hope this detailed guide on what to do and where to stop on your Sedona to Grand Canyon road trip will come in handy when you plan your visit to Arizona!